-As forest fires continue to rage across the Northwest Territories, we’re reminded that all it takes is a combination of dry, windy conditions and lightning strikes to turn small brush fires into massive, devastating blazes.
+As forest fires continue to rage each summer, we’re reminded that all it takes is a combination of dry, windy conditions and lightning strikes to turn small brush fires into massive, devastating blazes.
 Canada is home to 10 percent of the world’s forests and, according to Natural Resources Canada, wildland fires have consumed an average of 2.3 million hectares annually over the past 25 years.
 Most are small fires that are extinguished soon after igniting, but history has shown that occasionally, drought and wind can cause wildfires to grow out of control.
 Here’s a look at some of the most damaging forest fires in Canadian history.

 More than 1 million hectares of land, and between 160 and 500 lives, are believed to have been lost in the Miramichi fire of 1825.
 One third of the houses in Fredericton were also destroyed.
 The fire was ignited when several small settler and logging fires grew out of control during a summer drought.